 Lice and fleas have similar symptoms, so they can often be confused with each other.
 The main difference between lice and fleas is that when your dog gets the former, you will probably find nits all over his hair.
 Just like in humans, lice are oviparous and reproduce themselves through nits.
 Female lice lay about 4 eggs a day, so they do it pretty fast.

 Prevention is key.
 Check your pup for lice regularly and make sure not to share combs or brushes with other dogs.
 Besides, you can use Mokai’s antiseptic line of shampoo, spray, and wipes to provide deep cleansing while stopping the itching and helping control irritation.

 Can dogs get lice from people?
 And viceversa?

 Lice are species-specific.
 This means they don’t transfer from one species to another.
 Besides, each kind of lice needs a certain temperature to thrive.
-So, if your dog is infested, don’t panic: he won’t be passing his lice on to you.
+So, dogs get lice from dogs.
+If your dog is infested, don’t panic: he won’t be passing his lice on to you.

 However, dog lice are very similar to human lice, and they look pretty much the same.
 A louse is about 2 to 4 mm in length, and nits are even smaller than that.
 They can easily be mistaken with dirt, dandruff, or flakes.
 Hence, they can be difficult to notice until an advanced infestation.